edgio-docs/edgio-examples/examples/v7-optimizely-edge/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root of the project and add the following environment variables:
+3. Create a `.env` file in the root of the project and add the following environment variables:

 ```bash
 OPTIMIZELY_SDK_KEY=...